Ali Nawaz Baloch: Personal life

-Nawaz's uncle, Dad Muhammad, played as a striker.
-Nawaz's elder brother Abdullah Akbar also played alongside him in the Pakistan national football team, as well in PIA and EPIDC, while his other brother Ismail Roshoon was also a footballer of the 1960s.
+Nawaz's uncle, Dad Muhammad, was a professional footballer in the 1940s and 50s, he also represented the Pakistan national team.
+Nawaz's elder brothers Abdullah Akbar and Ismail Roshu, and younger brother Altaf Haroon were also footballers.
 His uncle, Amin Baloch, was a prominent footballer in the Dhaka First Division League, and served as assistant coach of the Pakistan national team at the 1993 South Asian Games.

 During his stay in the United Arab Emirates, Nawaz was offered nationality of the country, which he reportedly turned down.
 He returned to Karachi in 1980 after coaching in the gulf.
 He remained vice president of the Pakistan Football Federation for 16 years beginning in 1986 and as manager of sports in Pakistan Airlines football team, also coaching the club.

 Nawaz has cited Diego Maradona as his idol, and was present in the crowd during the opening match of the 1990 FIFA World Cup in Italy, during a match between Argentina against Cameroon.
 He also served as the member of AFC Expert Committee from 1990 till 1993.

 Nawaz was awarded the Pride of Performance Award from the Pakistan government in 1995, due to his contributions to the sport.

 In his honour, the D Chaudhary Road in Lyari where the house in which Baloch was born, was renamed as Ali Nawaz Baloch Road on 4 August 2008.

 Nawaz received the AFC Distinguished Service Award in 2013, which was presented by FIFA President Sepp Blatter and AFC President Salman bin Ibrahim Al Khalifa.

 He also served as member of the Sindh Football Association, and as match commissioner of the Pakistan Premier League in his late years.

 On 28 June 2013, Nawaz's nephew Saqib Baloch who was a practising boxer was killed in Lyari, allegedly by the Pakistan Rangers.